Certificate Program

 • Certificate Program completion generally takes two or less academic years.

-• Certificates will be presented by the President and the Vice President for Equity and Inclusion to all staff participants who complete the Certificate Program at the end of each academic year during the Annual Staff Appreciation Awards.
+• Certificates will be presented to staff participants who complete the Certificate Program at the end of each academic year during the Annual Staff Appreciation Awards.

-• Certificates will be presented by the President and the Vice President for Equity and Inclusion to all faculty participants who complete the Certificate Program at the end of each academic year during the Annual Faculty Recognition Luncheon.
+• Certificates will be presented to faculty participants who complete the Certificate Program at the end of each academic year during the Annual Faculty Recognition Luncheon.

 Maintaining Good Standing